n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 D's GC".

-Implementation uses `static foreach` plus `mixin` to construct and use instances of these different pool types specializations for different size classe with minimal code duplication.
+Implementation uses `static foreach` plus `mixin` to construct and use instances of these pool types for different size classes with minimal code duplication.

 This makes the GC sweep-free (as in [0]) because only one continuous bitmap `slotUsages` needs to be kept during the normal allocation phase.
 During